Sunday, 7 March 2021

 DSP Audio Noise Reduction

-"Noise Reduction For The G6LBQ Irwell HF Transceiver"
+"Noise Reduction for the G6LBQ Irwell HF Transceiver"

-For some time now I have been developing a high performance HF multi-mode radio transceiver based on a series of modules that can be upgraded or improved over time.
+For some time now, I have been developing a high-performance HF multi-mode radio transceiver based on a series of modules that can be upgraded or improved over time.

-Suffice to say my "Irwell HF Transceiver project" is very much a labour of love and a long term project that is often sidelined while I moonlight on other projects.
+Suffice to say my "Irwell HF Transceiver project" is very much a labour of love and a long-term project that is often sidelined while I moonlight on other projects.

-I am forever the optimist that my "Irwell HF Transceiver" will one day be finished so I will continue to add new additions and make improvements!
+I am for ever the optimist that my "Irwell HF Transceiver" will one day be finished so I will continue to add new additions and make improvements!

 G6LBQ Electronic Project Banner